Careful and precise wisdom tooth removal to stop pain!

 Bite on a piece of gauze

 Immediately after the wisdom tooth removal, you will be biting onto a piece of sterile gauze.
-The purpose of biting on a gauze is to encourage blood clot to form and prevent dry socket.
+The purpose of biting on a gauze is to encourage blood clots to form and prevent dry socket.
 Bite gently but firmly on the gauze for 30-45mins before removing it.
 If there is still active bleeding, replace it with a new piece of gauze and bite for another 30-45mins.
 It is normal if there is still a small amount of blood oozing out, so don’t worry!

 Use of Ice Pack